-Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

-- A1 The structures, registers and varieties of the target language/s, and of the methods required to analyse them; - A2 One or more aspects of the cultures, linguistic contexts, history, politics, geography, social and economic structures of countries/regions of the world other than your own; - A3 Significant, and sometimes competing, methodologies, theories and issues relating to Linguistic, Literary, Cultural and Transnational studies within the context of the Languages and related studies curriculum: - A4 The interaction between language and socio-cultural context; - A5 The culture and society of the country/s where you have spent your time abroad; - A6 Research which is at the forefront in your chosen field and how to critically engage with the latest thinking.
+- A1.
+The structures, registers and varieties of the target language/s, and of the methods required to analyse them: - A2.
+One or more aspects of the cultures, linguistic contexts, history, politics, geography, social and economic structures of countries/regions of the world other than your own; - A3.
+Significant, and sometimes competing, methodologies, theories and issues relating to Linguistic, Literary, Cultural and Transnational studies within the context of the Languages and related studies curriculum: - A4.
+The interaction between language and socio-cultural context; - A5.
+The culture and society of the country/s where you have spent your time abroad; - A6.
+Research which is at the forefront in your chosen field and how to critically engage with the latest thinking.